 A principal in Kalix is an abstract concept that represents anything that can make or be the source of a request.
 Principals that are currently supported by Kalix include other services, and the internet.
 Kalix uses the above described mTLS support to associate requests with one or more principals.

 Note that requests that have the internet principal are requests that Kalix has identified as coming through the Kalix ingress, according to a configured route.
 This is identified by mTLS, however it does not imply that mTLS has been used to connect to the ingress from the client in the internet.
 These are separate hops.
-To configure mTLS from internet clients, see Client certificates.
+To configure mTLS from internet clients, see TLS certificates.